teamed/teamed.io/pages/faq.md

 software architects.
 Their names will be announced to you and we'll discuss their profiles with you.
 If there will be any objections, we'll change them.

-You can also invite more people from your in-house team to Netbout.
+You can also invite more people from your in-house team to Netbout, to help you monitor the progress.

 ### Management Reports